vikinatora/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 ---
 tags: [Nodes]
 description: Node Bootstrap is the process where a node *securely* downloads linear chain blocks to recreate the latest state of the chain locally.
-Bootstrapping a node is a multi-step process which requires downloading the chains required by the Primary Network (that is, the C-Chain, P-Chain, and X-Chain), as well as the chains required by any additional Subnets that the node explicitly tracks.
+Bootstrapping a node is a multi-step process which requires downloading the chains required by the Primary Network (that is, the C-Chain, P-Chain, and X-Chain), as well as the chains required by any additional Subnets that the node explicitly tracks.AvalancheGo codebase
 sidebar_label: "Bootstrapping: What to Expect"
 pagination_label: What to Expect While Bootstrapping
 sidebar_position: 0